 |Colors||Aquamarine Green, Lunar Silver||Just Black, Sorta Sage|

-Both the OnePlus 8T and Pixel 5 offer excellent displays, although the OnePlus 8T offers more screen real-estate, at 6.55- versus 6-inches.
-Pixel density is virtually identical between the two, but the 8T does offer a 120Hz refresh rate versus the still speedy 90Hz refresh rate of the Pixel 5.
-This larger screen results in a bulkier handset though.
-The OnePlus 8T weighs 188g vs the Pixel 5’s 151g.
-It’s also the wider and thicker of the two handsets.
+The OnePlus 8T and Pixel 5 offer excellent displays, although the OnePlus 8T offers more screen real-estate, at 6.55- versus 6-inches.
+Pixel density is virtually identical between the two, but the 8T does offer a 120Hz refresh rate versus the still fast 90Hz refresh rate of the Pixel 5.
+This larger screen results in a bulkier handset, though.
+The OnePlus 8T weighs 188g vs. the Pixel 5’s 151g.

 You shouldn’t notice a performance difference for most apps, but the OnePlus 8T is definitely the better option for those who need gaming or more extreme performance.

 The two handsets take different approaches to photography too.
-Google’s main camera is a familiar 12.2MP sensor, paired up with a new 16MP wide-angle lens, and an 8MP selfie camera.
+Google’s primary camera is a familiar 12.2MP sensor, paired up with a new 16MP wide-angle lens, and an 8MP selfie camera.
 Google offers some of the best-in-class photography software and post-processing, including Night Sight portraits, Super Res Zoom, and improved HDR+ capabilities.
-The Pixel 5 is an exceptionally hard handset to best when it comes to photography.
+The Pixel 5 is a tough handset to best when it comes to photography.